 Design features must include adequate counterbalancing featured as an integral part of the set.
-The video wall itself must be securely attached to a secure structure where possible.
+The video wall itself must be securely attached to rostra where possible.
 All screens within a video wall must be bonded to each other and to the main structure to ensure the stability.